jina-ai/jina/docs/fundamentals/executor/hub/use-hub-executor.md

 ## Use in Flow via source code

-Use the source code from Jina Hub in your Python code:
+Use the source code from Executor Hub in your Python code:

 ```python
 from jina import Flow